-A question asked of me recently by a reader, and possibly especially pertinent now that we are looking at staying in Australia or even longer, may be: “Do we still consider ourselves to be travelers?”
-You may wonder how I can satisfy the title of The Professional Hobo if I am in essence “settling down” […]
+A question asked of me recently by a reader, and possibly especially pertinent now that we are looking at staying in Australia after a year here already, may be: “Are you still a traveler if you’re not actually…traveling?”
+You may wonder how I can satisfy the title of The Professional Hobo if I am in […]

 The meaning of “Fair Dinkum” in Australia is elusive at best.
 Here is what I learned, along with a whole collection of input from readers.

+Today is a total fire bans day.
 The air is heavy (but not humid) as I step outside from the cool respite of our practically-air-conditioned-it’s-so-cold cottage.
 I walk into the sunshine, and even at 3pm I immediately feel its rays burning through the first few layers of my skin.
-Even a breeze on this calm day is too much, creating a sense […]
+Even a breeze on this calm […]

 “You must have a little veggie patch at your place, don’t you?
 Everybody does,” said one Aussie fellow to me when speaking about the Australian agriculture industry.
-“Chuck just about anything in the ground, it grows here,” were his wise words to me that day.
-As it happened, I had indeed just planted some seedlings […]
+“Chuck just about anything in the ground, it grows here,” were his wise words to me that day about gardening down under.
+This post was originally published in […]

 First off, who the heck is Wilson, why am I at his prom, what on earth is a rosella, and why is it on my freaking head?!
 Never fear, it will all make sense.